 Additionally, Rachelle serves as the manager of the Athlete Career and Education Program, a program designed to provide Olympic and Paralympic athletes with career counseling, job placement assistance and employment opportunities.
 In this role, Rachelle works closely with the U.S. Olympic & Paralympic Committee to support Team USA athletes.
 Rachelle also oversees an experienced worker program, designed specifically for workers over the age of 50.

-Rachelle is a Navy spouse currently based in Belgium.
+Rachelle is a Navy spouse currently based in Europe.
 She earned her bachelor and master’s degrees in communication from California State University – Fresno.